NM Alumni

 Open to all NMED MS and NMED Certificate alumnx!

-Columbia Narrative Medicine will be virtually hosting the fourth annual Narrative Medicine ExCHANGE in June 2024, an interactive opportunity for graduates from both the MS and CPA programs to unite our growing NMED community, nurture new collaborations, and combine forces within our networks to further the mission of Narrative Medicine and applicable career pathways.
+Columbia Narrative Medicine will be virtually hosting the fourth annual Narrative Medicine ExCHANGE the weekend of May 31-June 2, 2024, our annual interactive opportunity for graduates from both the MS and CPA programs to unite our growing NMED community, nurture new collaborations, and combine forces within our networks to further the mission of Narrative Medicine and applicable career pathways.
 As part of Columbia Narrative Medicine's commitment to Social Justice efforts, we wish to explore and highlight both practical and potential applications of NM towards social justice efforts in clinical, academic, and community settings.
 UPDATE YOUR INFORMATION to make sure you hear are in the loop.

 UPDATE YOUR INFORMATION